The American Revolution (TV series)

-The American Revolution is a 2025 television documentary miniseries about the American Revolution directed by Ken Burns and Sarah Botstein.
+The American Revolution is a 2025 television documentary miniseries about the American Revolution directed by Ken Burns, Sarah Botstein, and David Schmidt.
 The series is a six-part, twelve-hour documentary.
 It premiered on PBS on November 16, 2025.

+Premise

+The documentary miniseries covers the events concerning the American Revolution during the time periods leading up to the Revolution (from May 1754), the years of the Revolution itself (independence declared in 1776), followed by the immediate aftermath of the Revolution in the early years of the new nation and its new government from May 1780 and beyond.